twg/BlogPosts/2014-11-13-Securing-WordPress.md

 Malicious attacks on your WordPress install will often generate errors.
 Using [Airbrake](https://airbrake.io/) or [Errbit](https://github.com/errbit/errbit) to catch errors will allow you to have better insights into your deployment, but will also alert you to any suspicicous errors that occur.
 The easiest way to get this working is to use [Errbit-PHP](https://github.com/flippa/errbit-php).

 ##### Restrict Sensitive Folders
-Deployments often involve pulling a Github repoistory down and symlinking sensative configuration folders.
-Most deployments involve symlinking logs and config folders, but since WordPress does not have any notion of a public folder, Capistrano or some hosts may end up symlinking these sensative folders into a publiclially asseccible location.
+Deployments often involve pulling a Github repository down and symlinking sensitive configuration folders.
+Most deployments involve symlinking logs and config folders, but since WordPress does not have any notion of a public folder, Capistrano or some hosts may end up symlinking these sensitive folders into a publiclially accessible location.
 Ensure that you cannot access these folders and also make sure that any `.git` folders are restricted as well.

 ##### Fail2Ban
 The best way to stop brute force attacks on your WordPress install is to add Fail2Ban, which blocks IP's that make clusters of failed requests.
 To get things setup, you'll need to: